-- Self-checkout: New machines in the Ginn Library lobby will allow you to check out books to yourself.
-This service is not yet available as of early September but will be coming soon.
-In the meantime, please use the contactless pickup requesting process to check out books.
+- Self-checkout: New machines in the Ginn Library lobby allow you to check out books to yourself.

 - Online course reserves: The library has acquired electronic versions of course reserve books whenever possible.
 Print lending from the Reserve collection is not currently available.

-- Physical item returns: Overdue fines have been suspended, recalling items through the catalog has been disabled, and due dates for books checked out prior to the library’s closure in March have been extended to November 1.
-Learn how to return books this Fall.
+- Physical item returns: Overdue fines have been suspended, recalling items through the catalog has been disabled, and due dates for books checked out prior to the library’s closure in March have been extended.
+Learn how to return books this year.

 How do I get in touch with library staff?